Malicious Friendster Javascript

 (click on image to view larger version)

-UPDATE: I forgot to mention that I contacted Friendster about this issue and they’ve already replied saying that they’re aware of this “American” pop-up thing and are doing what they can to fix it.
+UPDATE: I forgot to mention that I contacted Friendster about this issue regarding the malicious Friendster javascript and they’ve already replied saying that they’re aware of this “American” pop-up thing and are doing what they can to fix it.

 I have my profile javascript and css injected, but I assure you I didn’t do any malicious things around, just having fun of injecting stuff, adding and moving things around just to make it more “enhanced”.